-Whether in reports from colleges across the country, on social media or in a speech given by activist and actress Emma Watson before the United Nations General Assembly, sexual assault is a topic receiving more attention than ever.
+Whether in reports from colleges across the country, news headlines or on social media, sexual assault is a topic receiving more attention than ever.

 According to the National Sexual Violence Resource Center, 1 in 5 women and 1 in 71 men will be raped at some point in their lives, and 1 in 5 women and 1 in 16 men are sexually assaulted while in college.

 Although the act of sexual assault is traumatic, a victim’s reluctance to report the assault can perpetuate their feelings of shame, embarrassment, confusion and unjustified guilt or responsibility.
 In fact, the U.S. Department of Justice reports that 63 percent of rapes are not reported for these very reasons.
 Too often, victims fear the assault was not “serious enough,” that they won’t be believed or that the process of reporting will be too difficult.

 Jennifer McWaters, PsyD, a psychologist with the Sharp Mesa Vista Hospital Adolescent Partial Hospitalization Program, took the time to answer some questions about this challenging topic so that young women and men become aware of how to care for themselves and others in their communities.

 How should we talk to teens and young adults about sexual assault?

 I think that being transparent and honest about the prevalence of sexual assault is important, so that teens and young adults are aware of how to both protect themselves and their friends.
 Empower them to reach out for help when it does happen, talk through what they could do, and identify whom they could go to for support if they were to experience sexual assault or learn of an assault.
 Many schools and colleges have designated staff members that are trained on how to counsel a student through that process.

 What might be the signs of someone who was assaulted?